 It was a desire to buy some large funky artwork for my large white walls but couldn’t find anything I like which got me started.
 And once

 Brenda has also developed a very popular series of workshops for artistic beginners and stressed out corporates called Become a

 Creative Giant.
 She regularly helps people of all ages unblock their creative flow through a guided and playful painting process.

-Danny lives in Oxford and works on Loudon Farm three days a week, doing maintenance and all creative landscaping around the farm.
+By way of passing the torch many of Dan's heart stones sit on old pedestals and bases that his father had made.
+Dan lives in Oxford and works on Loudon Farm three days a week, doing maintenance and all the creative landscaping around the farm.

 Grief and Love

 Elizabeth Love is known for her works that use expressive colourism, handwritten words, and textured collage.
 She has recently been gold-leafing smooth stones and layering these into her work.